 Bridging this gap poses a challenge to artists.
 But Michigan-based artist Beverly Fishman moves deftly between materials.
 In her keynote address, she draws upon experience working with a wide range of materials.
 From this experience, she offers insights about how to translate color theory to vivid, varied art.

-*Beverly Fishman presented this lecture on Thursday June 20, 2013 in Portland as part of BECon 2013: CHROMA-CULTURE.
+*Beverly Fishman presented this lecture in Portland, Oregon, on Thursday June 20, 2013.
+It featured in BECon 2013: CHROMA-CULTURE.
 Keynote: Material Color – Beverly Fishman